Skip to content

 Then you should also check out another almond delight: my fluffy almond cake with yogurt and honey!
 Or how about my classic Italian almond amaretti cookies!

-Are you ready for my recipe for frangipane?
+Are you ready for my frangipane recipe?

 Here we go.